LEAPS

 For ESA projects (denoted by 'ESA' in the title), applicants must be enrolled for the entire duration of the programme at a university in one of the following ESA Member States, Associate Member States, or (European) Cooperating States: Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
 In case of equivalent qualifications, preference will be given to nationals of one of the above states.
 Students should be sufficiently proficient in English to perform a research project.
 Travel reimbursements will only cover travel from the country of the enrolment university to Leiden and back.

 Applications for the LEAPS program require that you select two projects from the Research Project list that you are most interested in working on.
+The application submission page will require the creation of a username and password.
 You will also be required to submit the following documents (in PDF format):

 • Maximum one-page (A4, 12pt font, margins: top and bottom of 1 inch, and left and right of 1.25 inches) cover letter describing your motivation and research interests